 “Personal Information” means information about an identifiable person, but does not include information that is created by aggregating information about an identifiable person which does not identify or cannot be associated with a specific person.
-“Personal Information” does not include a person’s name, position name or title, business telephone number, business address, business e-mail, business fax numbers and other similar business contact information.
-“Person” includes anyone who purchases, uses or partakes or applies to purchase, use or partake of any products or services offered by us regardless of the format such products and services are delivered in; and includes, students-at-law attending bar admission courses or the CPLED Program.
+“Personal Information” does not include a person’s name, position name or title, business telephone number, business address, business e-mail, business fax numbers, and other similar business contact information.
+“Person” includes anyone who purchases, uses or partakes or applies to purchase, use or partake of any products or services offered by us regardless of the format such products and services are delivered in.

 COLLECTION OF INFORMATION